VlOLENTMINCE/Anarchy-SeIfbot/README.md

+# NOTE
+We are not the official Anarchy Selfbot community
+We are another group of coders and just named our Selfbot Anarchy Selfbot so this is not a copy or Anything such!

 # Anarchy-SeIfbot
 beta release version for my discord selfbot  basically has everything you need for a selfbot plus more has a built in antinuke and music player too